Angelo Craig

-Angelo Craig (born September 5, 1985) is a former gridiron football defensive end.
+Angelo Craig (born September 5, 1985) is an American former football defensive end.
 He was selected by the Cincinnati Bengals in the seventh round of the 2008 NFL draft.
 He played college football at Cincinnati.

 Craig was also a member of the Carolina Panthers, New England Patriots, BC Lions and Hamilton Tiger-Cats.

 Professional career

 Cincinnati Bengals

-Craig was drafted by the Bengals with the 244th overall selection in the seventh round of the 2008 NFL draft.
+Craig was selected by the Bengals with the 244th overall selection in the seventh round of the 2008 NFL draft.
 He was waived on August 30, 2008.

 Carolina Panthers

 Craig was signed to the Carolina Panthers' practice squad on September 1, 2008, but was waived from it on September 4, 2008.

 New England Patriots

 Craig was signed to the New England Patriots' practice squad on December 3, 2008.
 He was released on June 4, 2009.

 Hamilton Tiger-Cats

 On October 18, 2011, Craig signed with the Hamilton Tiger-Cats.
 He was released on May 9, 2012.